wonderu/phf/README.md

 # Project Handover Framework / Checklist
 ## Description

 Introduce project handover framework - checklist for getting the project from previous project manager.
-The best practice: to have all of this information updated in one place from the first day of your work.
+The best practice: to have all of this information updated in one place and begin to gather it from the first day of your work.

 ## What to handover?
 1. Product/Project Overview